 Opening exercises: Song, prayer, minutes, reports of labor, song.

 Lesson: "The Talents."

 Plans for work.

-Note.- Select one of the members to make up an interesting study from the chapter in "Christ's'Object Lessons" on "Tal-ents."
-Ample time should be given for a start to be super for a start to be st In the ents."
+Note.-Select one of the members to make up an interesting study from the chapter in "Christ's Object Lessons" on "Talents."
+Ample time should be given for a reason. ents."
 Ample time should be given for preparation.
 In the tract "An Appeal to Our Churches," page 12, we are told, "The parable of the talents should be explained to all."
 This shows that the subject is an important one, worthy of study by all the members.